mjuenema/mjuenema.github.io/pyparsing_cython/index.md

 Lex/[Bison](https://www.gnu.org/software/bison/) and YACC.

-Fortunately, for many cases there are easier alternatives to Lex/Bison these days, [PyParsing](https://pypi.org/project/pyparsing/) for example which is a Python
->> module is an alternative approach to creating and executing simple grammars, vs. the traditional
->> lex/yacc approach, or the use of regular expressions.
-The pyparsing module provides a library of classes that
->> client code uses to construct the grammar directly in Python code.
+Fortunately, for many cases there are easier alternatives to Lex/Bison these days, [PyParsing](https://pypi.org/project/pyparsing/) for example which is *is an alternative approach to creating and executing simple grammars, vs. the traditional* *lex/yacc approach, or the use of regular expressions.
+The pyparsing module provides a library of classes that* *client code uses to construct the grammar directly in Python code*.

 So how hard could it be?
 The answer is hard and relatively easy at the same time.
 I did succeed in writing a grammar that was able to parse the approximately 190.000(!) lines of output of the ``show access-lists`` comamnd from a